zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling -john-zimmerman-shortened.md

     ![](images/disable-auto-scaling.png " ")

 2. Go back to the details page for your ADW database.
 Click the **Tools** tab.
 In the next screen, click **Open SQL Developer Web**.
+In the log-in dialog, provide the username `admin` and the administrator password you specified when you created the autonomous database.
 (Note that you can alternatively use SQL Developer desktop client instead of SQL Developer Web.)

     ![](./images/click-tools-tab.png " ")